-If MIL performs services for the Trust in addition to those specifically provided for in the Property Management Agreement, Leasing Services Agreement, or Information Services Agreement, those services will be compensated as may be agreed upon between MIL and the Trust, from time to time, on the basis of fees at least as favourable to the Trust as those then generally charged by MIL for comparable services and activities.
+If MIL performs services for the Trust in addition to those specifically provided for in the Property Management Agreement, Leasing Services Agreement, Development Agreement, or Information Services Agreement, those services will be compensated as may be agreed upon between MIL and the Trust, from time to time, on the basis of fees at least as favourable to the Trust as those then generally charged by MIL for comparable services and activities.
 The Trust has employed the services of MIL for both the acquisition and disposition of properties on a case-by-case basis.
 Fees are generally based on the sale price of the properties and are capitalized in the case of an asset acquisition.
 MIL is a tenant at three of the Trust's properties.
-The Trust has employed the services of MIL for IFRS reporting purposes.
+The Trust has employed the services of MIL for the appraisal of its real estate properties as required for IFRS reporting purposes.
 Fees are generally based on the size and complexity of each property and are expensed as part of the Trust's professional and compliance fees.

-For the year ended December 31 2018 2017 Property management fees 1 \$9,298 \$9,280 Appraisal/valuation fees 359 351 Information services 220 220 Leasing fees 2,111 3,396 Project administration fees 1,011 507 Project management fees 600 814 Risk management fees 301 286 Internal audit fees 129 101 Off-site administrative charges 1,825 1,815 Rental revenue (206)(201) \$15,648 \$16,569
+For the year ended December 31, 2019 2018

+Property management fees 1 \$9,157 \$9,298

+Appraisal/valuation fees 357 359

+Information services 220 220

+Leasing fees 2,947 2,111

+Project administration fees 816 1,011

+Project management fees 434 600

+Risk management fees 360 301

+Internal audit fees 140 129

+Off-site administrative charges 1,781 1,825

+Rental revenue (200) (206)

+\$16,012 \$15,648